github-community-projects/org-metrics-dashboard/README.md

 ```

 This will generate a new `data.json` file in the UI directory which can be imported directly as part of the static build.

+### UI

+Run `make dev` to develop in the UI.
+This will:

+1. Build the backend project using the steps above
+1. Generate a new `data.json` file with the required data inside the frontend directory
+1. Run the Next development server